BoDonkey/tribal-drum-game/Game Mechanics/Various ideas for Sammi.md

 5.  **Focus on Choice**: Let players decide how much they want to engage with inventory management

-This approach maintains the low-stress, comfort-game feeling while still providing satisfying progression through better storage solutions and organization.

-Would you like me to expand on any particular aspect of this inventory system?
-I could also discuss how it might connect to the seasonal cycle or crafting mechanics we\'ve explored.

 # **Clothing & Accessory Crafting System**

-Your desire to create a crafting system that scales from accessible to complex is excellent for appealing to a wide age range.
-I\'ll explore crafting stations specifically focused on clothing and accessories, while connecting to other crafting elements we\'ve discussed.

 ## **Crafting Stations for Clothing & Accessories**